Practical Quarkus Guide for Beginners: 7 Key Solutions to Start Successfully

 }

-It's important that you know how to choose the right HTTP code for each case.
-And that, if possible, you return a standard structure with the error message.
+It is important that you know how to choose the correct HTTP code for each case.
+And that, whenever possible, you return a standard structure with the error message.

 4. How to decouple business logic from the HTTP controller

-To decouple the business logic from the controller, you'll use dependency injection, so let's review the pattern Service Object.
+To decouple the business logic from the controller, you will use dependency injection; for this, let's review the Service Object pattern.

-The thing is that with this injection, you will be automatically instantiating that service in the controller.
-The annotation @ApplicationScoped is needed in the classroom.
+What happens is that with this injection, you will be automatically instantiating that service in the controller.
+The annotation @ApplicationScoped is necessary in the class.

 @ApplicationScoped